tobixen/tobixen.github.io/_posts/2021-04-15-covid-positive.md

 ![A potential mass spreader event](https://ipfs.io/ipfs/QmRB1xfooaLkjiAEs2LEw6b1BEtwEhTQVC9ZEe22YtcrGH)

-The week after I travelled to Norway with my family - it's difficult due to cancelled flights.
-St.Petersburg - Ivangorod - Narva - Tallinn - Warzawa - Oslo, nobody wearing face masks on the first bus journey, the taxi driver whom took us to Tallinn airport also didn't wear a mask.
+The week after I travelled to Norway with my family, an awkward journey - St.Petersburg - Ivangorod - Narva - Tallinn - Warzawa - Oslo, nobody wearing face masks on the first bus journey, the taxi driver whom took us to Tallinn airport also didn't wear a mask.
 And still - no corona!
 I tested negative over and over and over again!

 I did manage to catch something else, though - the common cold virus.
 My daughter brought it from school, my youngest son got it from her (and had a fever and running nose at that day when we were passing three country borders and taking two airplanes ... we were lucky that the body temperature wasn't checked anywhere), and I got it from him.
 I hate going around caughing and having a running nose - but it's even worse during a pandemic.